microsoft/aroworkshop/_entries/03-04 healthcheck.md

 parent-id: lab-clusterapp
 ---

-In this section we will intentionally crash our pods as well as make a pod non-responsive to the liveness probes and see how Kubernetes behaves.
+In this section we will intentionally crash our pods and also make a pod non-responsive to the liveness probes and see how Kubernetes behaves.
 We will first intentionally crash our pod and see that Kubernetes will self-heal by immediately spinning it back up.
 Then we will trigger the health check by stopping the response on the `/health` endpoint in our app.
 After three consecutive failures, Kubernetes should kill the pod and then recreate it.

 {% collapsible %}